 - the other is mineral based.

 In the end, however, your skin still absorbs all the chemicals as well as the sun.
-This causes the chemicals to penetrate deep into your skin.
-This definitely is NOT ideal and most definitely is something to avoid.
+This causes the chemicals to penetrate deep into your skin while your skin literally still takes a royal beating from the sun.
+Not matter how you sugarcoat this, it is NOT ideal sun protection by a long shot!

 Harmful Ingredients to Avoid In Your Sunscreen

-Another important thing to know when choosing your sunscreen includes, of course, the list of ingredients.
-Scientists have studied two ingredients in question that can harm humans: oxybenzone and octinoxate.
+Another important thing to know when choosing your sunscreen, includes – of course – the list of ingredients.

-According to the EWG (can you tell I’m obsessed with this resource), these two ingredients prove to disrupt hormones and cause concern for skin allergies.
+According to the EWG (can you tell I’m obsessed with this resource), these ingredients prove to disrupt hormones, harm the reproductive system, and cause concern for all kinds of skin allergies.

 In fact, results from one study done in 2004 showed how – after topical application of oxybenzone to human volunteers – up to 1% of the applied dose was found in the urine.
 Meaning it’s not just our skin absorbing the chemical, but also our entire body.
-That is pretty disturbing!
+Needless to say it can seriously mess with our hormone balance.

 Beautycounter Countersun Sunscreen

 Firstly, you will be glad to know it exceeded the EWG guidelines.
-In fact, EWG rated this sunscreen at a 1, which is the best score you can receive.
+In fact, EWG rated this sunscreen at a 1, which is the best score a sunscreen can receive.

-No hormone disrupting oxybenzone chemical around here.
-All thanks to BeautyCounter!
+No hormone disrupting chemicals around here.
+All thanks to BeautyCounter sticking to it’s Never List.

 I had yet to find one that didn’t have these issues.
-“It beats putting hormone disrupting chemicals on my skin” I would argue but deep down I wished for a more hasslefree alternative.
+“It beats putting hormone disrupting chemicals on my skin” I would tell myself but deep down I wished for a more hasslefree alternative.

 Then I was introduced to Beautycounter Countersun.
 Of course I was incredibly skeptical at this point, but truth is: